 The Texas Higher Education Coordinating Board oversees state tuition assistance programs.
 Call 800-242-3062.

 Applications are available for the Math and Science Scholars Loan Repayment Program.
-Those who demonstrate high academic achievement as math or science majors are encouraged to teach math or science in Texas public schools for at least eight years, with the first four years at Title I schools.
-Selected applicants may qualify for up to $5,000 in student loan repayment assistance for each completed academic year.
+Those who demonstrate high academic achievement as math or science majors are encouraged to teach math or science in Texas public schools for at least four consecutive years at Texas public schools that receive federal Title I funding.
+The maximum award amount for the current academic year has been increased to $10,000.

 The Public Service Loan Forgiveness program discharges any remaining debt after at least 10 years of full-time employment in public service, including jobs in public education.
 The borrower must have made 120 payments on or after Oct.
 1, 2007, as part of the Federal Direct Loan program to obtain this benefit.
+It covers federal Stafford, PLUS, or consolidation loans in the Direct Loan program.
 (Since July 1, 2008, borrowers could consolidate into a Direct Loan to qualify.
-However, only payments made on the new Direct Consolidation Loan count toward the required 120 payments.)
-It covers federal Stafford, PLUS, or consolidation loans in the Direct Loan program.
-Borrowers with FFEL loans must switch to the Direct Loan program.
+Only payments made on the new Direct Consolidation Loan counted toward the required 120 payments.)

-Teachers who received federal student loans and now serve in a designated low-income school or in a subject-matter shortage area may be able to cancel or defer certain student loans.
-Some Teacher Loan Forgiveness Program benefits increased from $5,000 to $17,500 for teachers meeting the requirements.
+Teachers who received federal student loans and now serve in a designated low-income school or in a subject-matter shortage area may be able to cancel or defer certain student loans up to $17,500 under the Teacher Loan Forgiveness Program.

 Educators are eligible for several programs benefiting homebuyers operated by the Texas State Affordable Housing Corporation.
 The Homes for Texas Heroes and Home Sweet Texas Home Loan programs provide low-interest 30-year fixed-rate mortgage loans to eligible homebuyers.
 Additionally, the Mortgage Credit Certificate program reduces tax liability.
 To qualify, homebuyers must meet program requirements, including income and home purchase price limits.